 Minimalist Living means breaking your everyday down to the basics.
-No need to uproot your life and move out to a log cabin out in the woods.
+No need to uproot your life and move to a log cabin out in the woods.
 Every one of us can bring a little minimalism into our lives – all day and every day, starting right now.

-Minimalist Living: Walk once in a while.
+Minimalist Living: Walk Once in a While

-As comfortable and convenient as taking your car may be, just leave it at home and don’t take the train to work every once in a while.
+As comfortable and convenient as taking your car may be, just leave it at home – and don’t take the train to work either every once in a while.
 Choose one day out of the week (stick to it!) and walk to each and every one of your destinations – whether that be a commute to work, a trip to the grocery store or meeting up with friends.

-Minimalist Living with less meat
+Minimalist Living with Less Meat

-This part of minimalist living is not as hard as it may sound: You too can cultivate your own homegrown herbs or vegetables right there on your window sill or even on the smallest of balconies.
+This idea for more minimalist living is not as hard as it may sound: You too can cultivate your own homegrown herbs or vegetables right there on your window sill or even on the smallest of balconies.
 Your payout is a range of additive-free ingredients neither wrapped in plastic nor shipped halfway around the world – you get to eat whatever’s in season.
 Even if it’s only sprouts or a couple of tomatoes, growing your own food is rewarding and leaves you with a feeling of joy.

 Minimalist living: Drink more tap water